yamal-coding/ynet/README.md

     }
 }
 ```
-Then add this dependency in your module
+Then add this dependency in your module:

 ```
-implementation 'com.github.yamal-coding:ynet:1.0.0'
+implementation 'com.github.yamal-coding:ynet:0.0.1'
 ```

 ## Dependencies